amarcolini/joos_docs/quickstart/quickstart_overview.md

 ### Feedback tuning

 Run `ManualFeedbackTuner`.
 The robot will move forward and back while turning.
-The variables to modify here are all those that end in "coeffs" in `SampleMecanumDrive`.
+The variables to modify here are all those that end in "coeffs" in `SampleMecanumDrive` (or whatever drive class you're using).
 These are the PID coefficients for a basic trajectory-following controller.
 To tune them, first set them all to 0, then:

 1. Increase kP to reduce error
 2. If you feel it is necessary, increase kD slightly to dampen oscillations.